 Brittani became a National Ambassador for Crohn’s & Colitis Australia in 2011 and has since told her story at charity events, luncheons, youth camps, and also Parliament House.

 Crohn’s & Colitis Australia was founded to help support the Crohn’s and Colitis community with a focus on confidential support programs including education, advocacy, counselling, increasing awareness and generating funds for research and support.

 Crohn’s & Colitis Australia has launched a new national awareness and fundraising campaign – #LiveFearless.

 This campaign is aimed at creating awareness and encourages other patients to live fearlessly throughout their journey.
-As I am one of the faces selected for this campaign, I hope to create awareness by giving people a better understanding of how this disease can effect anyone, while also inspiring those who may be going through difficult times.
+Brittani is one of the faces selected for this campaign, she hopes to create awareness by giving people a better understanding of how this disease can effect anyone, while also inspiring those who may be going through difficult times.

-There are over 75,000 people diagnosed with Crohn’s Disease and Ulcerative Colitis, and there are many more people being diagnosed daily as that number is on the rise.
+There are over 80,000 people diagnosed with Crohn’s Disease or Ulcerative Colitis, with many more people being diagnosed daily as that number is on the rise.

-I’d like people to have a better understanding of IBD and my wish as an ambassador is to promote this disease more openly; as it can affect anyone at any time.
+Brittani would like people to have a better understanding of IBD and wishes to promote this disease more openly; as it can affect anyone at any time.
 IBD is difficult to speak about, being bowel related.
-Just dealing with this disease on a daily basis can be a struggle, but if I can share my story and provide hope by helping others through tough times and put a smile on their face, then I’m happy!
+Just dealing with this disease on a daily basis can be a struggle, but if Brittani can share her story and provide hope by helping others through tough times and put a smile on their face, then she’s happy!

 For more information on Crohn’s & Colitis and what you can do to help, please visit their website.